 Being Hue there are, of course, other bulb types to choose from.
 They offer spotlights, separate mood lamps, even designer lamps with built-in Hue support and LED light-strips.
 You even get the option of connected dimmer switches and motion sensors.
 All of which can be controlled by Alexa.

 "Alexa, tell Neato to start cleaning."
 There's nothing more satisfying in life than being able to have clean, dust and debris-free floors without having to lift a finger.
-Neato's Botvac Connected offers this, and has Alexa support so you can tell it to start, stop, pause or resume cleaning whenever you like.
+Neato's Botvac Connected series offers this

 Read the full review: Neato Botvac Connected review